The College of Liberal Arts, the UMass Boston Alumni Association, and the Career Center provide a variety of resources for graduates.

 ALUMNI PROFILE: GINA MCCARTHY

-As administrator for the Environmental Protection Agency’s Office of Air and Radiation, UMass Boston graduate Gina McCarthy has been a leading advocate for comprehensive strategies to confront climate change and work toward a greener economy.
-During her tenure, EPA has taken important steps to address greenhouse gas emissions and to protect public health by reducing air pollution.
+Gina was a former administrator for the Environmental Protection Agency’s Office of Air and Radiation, UMass Boston graduate Gina McCarthy has been a leading advocate for comprehensive strategies to confront climate change and work toward a greener economy.
+During her tenure, EPA took important steps to address greenhouse gas emissions and to protect public health by reducing air pollution.

 Prior to her confirmation, McCarthy served as commissioner of the Connecticut Department of Environmental Protection.
 In her 25 year career, she has worked at both the state and local levels and helped coordinate policies on economic growth, energy, transportation and the environment.
 She also has extensive experience with the Regional Greenhouse Gas Initiative, the nation’s first market-based greenhouse gas cap-and-trade system.